 A cup of blueberries also contains 3.6 grams of fiber, which promote regularity and support digestion.

-Garlic can act as a prebiotic, and this helps boost the health of gut bacteria.
+Garlic can act as a prebiotic, and this helps boost the health of gut bacteria where it also acts as an antifungal.
 But it is also high in fructans, which is why we recommend people with IBS avoid it – as they might have difficulty in digesting garlic.

 Being a prebiotic also makes garlic an important food for gut probiotics to thrive.
 The prebiotics in garlic are indigestible and hence remain in the intestine, and the existing probiotics can use these as food.
 A symbiotic relationship!